5 Best WooCommerce hosting Providers in 2023

 Why do you need a hosting provider?

-A hosting provider offers server space and a database.
-The code of your eCommerce is put on the server, and your webshop data is stored in the database.
-Data includes the content of your webshops such as products, pages, blog posts, etc., but also what we mean by data such as orders, customer data, shipping information, and more.
-The combination is necessary to make your webshop work at all.
+A hosting provider offers you a server and database.
+The code of your webshop is placed on the server, and the data of your webshop is stored in the database.
+Data includes the content of your webshops such as products, pages, blog posts, etc., but also orders, customer data, shipping information, and more.
+The combination of a server and a database is mandatory to make your webshop work at all.

-Often when you move a website from one hosting provider to another, you will start with the code and link the database.
-You will not recognize your website until the database is linked.
+Often when you move a website from one hosting provider to another, you will start with the code and connect the database later on in the migration process.
+Until your database is connected, you will not recognize your website.

 What influences the performance of your hosting provider?

-There are several things to consider when choosing the best WooCommerce hosting providers.
-How many visitors does your eCommerce have?
+There are several things to consider when choosing the best WooCommerce hosting provider.
+How many visitors does your e-commerce site have?
 How many GB of data does your database have?
-How many external processes take place, and how often?
-How many internal processes take place, and how often?
+How many external processes are taking place, and how often?
+How many internal processes are taking place, and how often?
+How many products does your store entail?

 For example, we have connected a webshop with the BigBuy WooCommerce plugin from Woosa.
 We have 1,000 visitors per month and have imported 15,000 products from BigBuy.
-These 15,000 products are regularly updated regarding stock level, prices, and other product information.
+These 15,000 products are updating stock levels, prices, and other product information every 60 minutes.
 Webhooks are processed every 15 minutes.
 Finally, the database has a size of 2GB.

 We instinctively think of a small hosting plan.
 After all, you “only” have 1,000 visitors per month.
 However, we often forget the processes that take place in the background.
 The speed of updating products in bulk depends on your hosting plan (CPU processor and space in data storage).
-Every background process leaves traces in the form of logs, which take up the temporary hole in your database and on your server.
+Every background process leaves traces in the form of logs, which take up the temporary hole in your database and on your server and eventually can take more space than expected in the first place.

 Types of website hosting